chocolateboy/uncommonjs/README.md

 ## Why?

+### Userscripts

-I use it to work around NPM modules that don't have UMD builds when I want to use one of those modules in a [userscript](https://github.com/chocolateboy/userscripts).
+I mainly use it to work around NPM modules that don't have UMD builds when I want to use one in a [userscript][userscripts] (and as a way to import dependencies that *are* available as UMD bundles without polluting `window`).

 For example, let's say I want to use the following modules, which are available on NPM but don't have UMD builds: